 What the fuck happened Guerin?
 Hard to believe an auteur who made Sylvia and Train of shadows - both such wonderful form, and light, can make something like this..
 May well be one of the worst films I've from a filmmaker I used to admire a lot.
 Since Sylvia he has been on a real decline.

 Part of the new wave of post-language digital cinema: A constructed experiment that constantly risks falling into the masturbatory and irrelevance that are associated with its heavily academic texture but that always manages to skirt that pitfall: like a blooming flower, the very deliberate games of thought thrown back and forward by these character-people give way to REAL, genuine moments that I'm sure [cont.]

 It's sad to see how Guerín has abandoned his devotion towards light and how he has built this movie over a lot of blah blah blah about ridiculously superstitious ideas.
 Sometimes when nobody was talking and the image wasn't overexposed you could get some nice contemplative moments.

 Wow, yeah, I understand.
 This film is handjob film.
 This film is for critics who are dedicated his heart to patriarchy & exhibit his penis.
 Vomitingly dreadful, pathetically macho garbage.
 That's the way you're, JLG.

-It's almost never refreshing to watch emotionally dishonest adults play intellectual games with one another or indulge the half-hearted maneuvers and inverted rigmarole that inevitably sets them further away from their intended goal of real intimacy, which pretty much defines the bourgeoisie's main purpose in any age: to remind us of what is self-reflexive and unreal.
+Despite the good acting, it's never refreshing to watch emotionally dishonest characters play intellectual games with one another, or indulge the half-hearted maneuvers and inverted rigmarole that inevitably sets them further away from their intended goal of real intimacy—which pretty much defines the bourgeoisie's main purpose in any age: to remind us of what is unbearably self-conscious, -reflexive, and unreal.